What are Ensemble Offspring Composer & Education Workshops?

 Australian Composition Day 2021

-The annual Australian Composition Day will again be held at Santa Sabina College, Strathfield on Monday 19 July 2021.
+The annual Australian Composition Day is hosted by Santa Sabina College, Strathfield.
 This year our featured Australian composers are Nardi Simpson (Ensemble Offspring’s First Nations Composer in Residence) and Damian Barbeler.
-Download FlyerMore
+The 2021 educational kit will be released soon, and Ensemble Offspring will be in residence at Santa Sabina College in 2022.More

 Recent Education Workshops